davejlong/zombies/Fending Off Zombies With OTP.md

 [@davejlong](https://twitter.com/davejlong) on Twitter / GitHub / Keybase
 [davejlong.com](https://ghost.davejlong.com) on Web

-^ Director of Dev and Customer Services
+^ Director of Dev and Client services
-^ Managed IT in CT, USA
+^ Live in the forest between Boston and New York

 ---
 ![](Pics/Zombies-6.jpg)